max-bytes/omnikeeper/docs/source/configuration_application-configuration.md

 - Authentication__Authority
     - URL to keycloak auth (including realm)
     - Example: `http://keycloak-url.com/auth/realms/acme`
+- Authentication__ValidateIssuer
+    - Boolean to set whether the backend should validate the issuer in the JWT token or not
+    - Default: true
 - CORS__AllowedHosts
     - CORS setting, defining what hosts may connect.
 Should typically be set to the frontend URL
     - Example: `https://omnikeeper-frontend-url.com`